ondrejd/odwp-wc-orderbyvisits/readme.txt

 == Frequently Asked Questions ==

-= When I should use this plug-in? =
+= When I should use this plugin? =

-Whenever you want simple statistics for your WooCommerce installation.
+Whenever you want some more products orderby rules on WooCommerce shop page.

 = Why I should want these simple statistic data? =

-Because you can use them in various ways - for example custom ordering of products.
+Just count of display of product's detail page - value is saved as a product's meta value.

 == Screenshots ==